drobin04/Dashboardify/to-do.md

 * Maybe a checkbox or button somewhere that acknowledges all new-user-experience items and makes them all go away at once
 	* This could be a boolean flag on their user in the DB, maybe?

-## Ability to place bookmarks in custom locations on the screen as placeable widgets
-Should be pretty simple, just read the X/Y and ignore the Size X / Size Y components.

 ## Add a default page theme to the app, and have it customizeable from the Setup page